JANECEA/FileSurfer/README.md

 ### **Download and Install**
 1. Download the latest release from the [Releases Page](https://github.com/JANECEA/FileSurfer/releases/latest).
-2. Just extract the `.zip`, open the executable file, and you're all set!
+2. Just extract the `.zip`, open the executable file.

 ### **Build from Source**
 If you want to customize FileSurfer, you can build it from source.
-Check out the
 <br>
-[Building from Source](#️-building-from-source) section for detailed instructions.
+See the following section for detailed instructions.

 ---